Regularization

 𝔼ₓ[Bias²] + 𝔼ₓ[Var] + σ² = 0.2641 · empirical test MSE = 0.2608 (should match within MC error)

-traces out a curve.
-This is the canonical bias–variance tradeoff plot:
+as a curve in .
+The result is the canonical bias–variance tradeoff plot:

 Demo 7 · The regularization path